pdec/SigMa/README.md

 rm inphared.gb
 ```

-You can do that with your own files as well.
+You can do that with your own GenBank or FASTA files as well.
 Input file name without extention will be further used as reference dataset name, therefore avoid using whitespace characters.

 # Workflow
 SigMa is supposed to run in a single on multiple iterations mode with and without breaks for manual validation of predictions from certain iterations.